bilbaom/vaccine-lncrnas-sheep/README.md

-# Sheep lncRNAs related to the immune response to vaccines
+# Sheep lncRNAs vaccination
-This repository contains the custom scripts used in the manuscript: **Identification of sheep lncRNAs related to the immune response to vaccines and aluminium adjuvants.**
+This repository contains the custom scripts used in the manuscript: **[under review]**

-Note that the scripts are not well optimized and may be slow.
+Note that the scripts are not optimized and may be slow.

 RNA-seq and small RNA-seq data analised in this work can be found here: [GSE113899](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE113899)